-You might remember that CO2 is chemistry for carbon dioxide.
-So, what does the 'e' stand for?
+You might remember that CO2 is chemistry annotation for carbon dioxide.
+So, what does the ‘e’ mean?

 Well, the ‘e’ means ‘equivalent’.
 So, CO2e is ‘carbon dioxide equivalent’.
 We use this unit because most of the greenhouse gas in the atmosphere is carbon dioxide, but we also want to measure other gases along with it.